Tech leaders condemn Trump's immigrant ban

 "We should also keep our doors open to refugees and those who need help," Zuckerberg wrote.
 "That's who we are.
 Had we turned away refugees a few decades ago, Priscilla's family wouldn't be here today."

 "I'm horrified.
-As an immigrant who came through the green card process, the idea that it could be invalidated and you could be stranded away from home is truly shocking," said an employee of one major tech firm, who asked not to be identified.
+As an immigrant who came through the green card process, the idea that it could be invalidated and you could be stranded away from home is truly shocking," an employee of one major tech firm said.
 "I'm a citizen now, but I have a lot of friends who aren't and who are worried.
 Even if you're not from one of those countries, if you're Muslim, who knows what could be next?"

 Related: Trump immigration plan could cost the U.S. billions